chialab/dna/docs/guide/lifecycle.md

-# Life cycle
+# Lifecycle

-DNA components follow the Custom Element life cycle specification, with the addition of the `propertyChangedCallback` and `render` methods.
+DNA components follow the Custom Element lifecycle specification, with the addition of the `propertyChangedCallback` and `render` methods.
 The complete list of methods is:

 -   [initialize](#initialize)
 -   [connectedCallback](#connectedcallback)